-- the provision of new bicycles and/or related safety equipment to employees up to a cost of €1,250 (€1,500 in the case of an e-bike), provided the bicycle is used for travel between home and the normal place of work or travel between work places.
+- the provision of new bicycles and/or related safety equipment to employees up to a cost of €1,250 (€1,500 in the case of an e-bike and €3,000 in respect of a cargo or e-cargo bike), provided the bicycle is used for travel between home and the normal place of work or travel between work places.
 The exemption can only be claimed once in a four year period.
 If certain conditions are met, it is possible to provide the benefit by reducing gross salary. - the provision by an employer of a monthly or annual bus/train/Luas pass for employees.
-If certain conditions are met, it is possible to provide such travel passes by reducing gross salary.
+If certain conditions are met, it is possible to provide such travel passes by reducing gross salary. - with effect from 1 January 2023, employers can now provide up to two vouchers/small benefits to employees on a tax free basis.
+The cumulative value of the awards cannot exceed €1,000 in value.
+It is also important to note that the first two benefits provided during the tax year will qualify for the relief under the updated legislation.
+The above measures also applied in 2022 by way of Revenue concession.